Disease vector: Plants and fungi

 Many plant pests that seriously damage important crops depend on other plants, often weeds, to harbour or vector them; the distinction is not always clear.
 In the case of Puccinia graminis for example, Berberis and related genera act as alternate hosts in a cycle of infection of grain.
+Sexual reproduction on Berberis shrubs generates new genetic combinations in the pathogen, and this process can create rust races capable of overcoming wheat resistance genes.
+This sexual stage was historically so important that large scale programs removed millions of Berberis shrubs in order to reduce stem rust epidemics in wheat growing regions.
+The ability of Puccinia graminis to recombine genetically on Berberis increases the diversity of spores released into surrounding environments and contributes to frequent shifts in virulence patterns.
+This relationship shows how non crop plants can play essential roles in disease epidemiology and pathogen evolution.

 More directly, when they twine from one plant to another, parasitic plants such as Cuscuta and Cassytha have been shown to convey phytoplasmal and viral diseases between plants.